Movie Reviews

 Clearly there are humorous aspects to Godard's persona and apparent contradictions that could lend themselves to a comedy setting, and yet this movie mostly hovers around the "mildly amusing" range of the humor spectrum, offering few belly laughs.
 Most real Godard fans worth their salt probably know better than to buy into Hazanavicius's creative vision here, which plays like a light-hearted romp, at Godard's expense, with many sour notes supposedly plucked from his public life and marriage with Anne Wiazemsky.

 Curiously Godard Mon Amour makes no reference to Wiazemsky's rise to prominence as the star of Bresson's Au Hasard Balthazar, nor does it mention that she acted in Pasolini's Teorema during this period.
 Instead she is largely portrayed as a naive young person without much autonomy beyond her relationship with her husband.
 The only film she is shown acting in aside from La Chinoise is a quasi-middling Italian film (Marco Ferreri's The Seed of a Man) likely destined for obscurity.
-None of the actors in this short-of-the-mark biopic are bad, and the film looks very nice and employs the right color scheme and enough period-specific detail to pass for believable.
-But ultimately Godard Mon Amour comes off as being an unnecessary film, and inappropriately shallow given the territory.
+None of the actors in this short-of-the-mark biopic are bad, and the film looks nice enough and employs the right color scheme and enough period-specific detail to pass for believable.
+But ultimately Godard Mon Amour comes off as an unnecessary film and inappropriately shallow given the territory.

 Viewers interested in films about Godard, would do better to watch something like the excellent JLG/JLG: Self-portrait in December or many of his other later-period films in which he had cameos.
 There's also a couple of documentaries, as well as many interviews with the director that can be found on YouTube or in the special features sections of various DVDs and blu-ray discs.
 And if viewers are looking for Godardian takes on the "doomed romance" motif, they can always just revisit Contempt and Pierrot Le Fou and get a pure dose, not a watered-down hodge-podge like this.